DifferentialRobotics/Aerial_Autonomy_Challenge/README.md

 ## Acknowledgements & License
+During the development of this project, we referenced and utilized several open-source packages from [EGO-Planner-v2](https://github.com/hku-mars/MARSIM) and [MARSIM](https://github.com/hku-mars/MARSIM).
-This project includes selected packages from the [MARSIM repository](https://github.com/hku-mars/MARSIM), developed by the MARS team at The University of Hong Kong.
-We sincerely thank them for their open-source contribution.
+We would like to express our sincere gratitude to the **FAST-Lab at Zhejiang University** and the **MARS team at The University of Hong Kong** for their valuable open-source contributions.

-All reused code complies with the original MARSIM open-source license.
-Users must adhere to the original license terms when using this project.
+All related code is strictly used in compliance with the original project's open-source license agreements.
+When utilizing this project, users must adhere to the terms of the respective licenses.

 ## Q&A